hturnbull93/bank/README.md

 In `spec/account_feature_spec.rb` wrote a feature test based on the above acceptance criteria.
 Red.

 - Added statement method to account.
+- Hardcoded the response based on the expected statement.

+Green.

+Wrote another feature test with different figures.
+Red.

 <!-- Links -->